-The publication of science and technology includes thorough, methodical, and complete processes by publishers and editors which have to be handled efficiently and proficiently.
-To sustain high ethical values of publication, publishers attempt to work intimately at all times with editors, authors, and peer-reviewers.
-The ethics statement for the Engineering and Technology Journal is based on those issued by the Committee on Publication Ethics (COPE) Code of Conduct guidelines available at https://publicationethics.org.
+Publication Ethics and Malpractice Statement Requirement: Engineering and Technology Journal (ETJ) adheres to the hightes standards of publishing ethics, with rigorous processes in place to ensure this is acheived.
+ETJ is a member of the Committee on Publication Ethics (COPE).
+Code of Conduct guidelines available at https://publicationethics.org.
+The journal also utilizes Crossref.
+In addition, the Turnitin service is used to prevent plagiarism and ensure our submitted manuscripts' originality.
+The publication of ETJ includes thorough, systematic, and complete processes by publishers and editors, which have to be handled efficiently and proficiently.
+To sustain the high ethical values of publication, publishers attempt to work intimately at all times with editors, authors, and peer-reviewers.
 The basic publishing ethics involved in the publishing process can be summarized as follows:

 The responsibilities of the reviewers can be identified as:

-- To provide a detailed, effective, and unbiased evaluation promptly on the scientific content of the work.
+- To promptly provide a detailed, effective, and unbiased evaluation of the work's scientific content.

-- To indicate whether the writing is relevant, brief, and clear and evaluating the originality and scientific accuracy of the submitted paper.
+- To indicate whether the writing is relevant, brief, and clear and evaluate the submitted paper's originality and scientific accuracy.

 - To maintain the confidentiality of the complete review process.